johnmlilly/johnsblog/src/blog/how-i-became-a-web-developer.md

 ---
 title: How I Became a Web Developer
-description: My journey to web development.
+description: From childhood Lego sets to coding websites, my journey into web development was fueled by a passion for creating and problem-solving.
 date: 2025-10-04
 tags:
   - post